[−][src]Struct gstreamer_check::harness::Harness

 event

-a gst::Event
+a gst::Event to push

 Returns

-with the result from the push
+a gboolean with the result from the push

-pub fn push_from_src(&mut self) -> Result<FlowSuccess, FlowError>
+pub fn push_from_src(&mut self) -> Result<FlowSuccess, FlowError>[src]

-Transfer data from the src-Harness
+Transfer data from the src-Harness to the main-Harness.
+It consists

 of 4 steps: